MinnPost/migrate-drupal-to-wordpress/results.md

 - post/tag / node/term combinations
     - Drupal: 127070
     - WordPress: 127070
-    - However these are wrong.
+    - these were wrong.
 For example the tag 1994 World Series has 8,508 posts.
 I think this is because the ID 6712 is supposed to be spread among many different tags.
 This means the import of the tags themselves is wrong; maybe also the post/tag combination but that is unclear.
+    - This seems to have been corrected by running the SQL again.
+Maybe got diluted by all the development.
 - Images
     - need to think about how to count this properly
         - Feature